So you think you want an MGB or V8?

 |A superb explanation of how a differential works.
 You may wonder why you are watching a motor-cycle display team, skip the first two minutes to jump straight to why a differential is necessary in a car.|

 Quite why the drain plugs for sump, gearbox and axle have to be so different is beyond me and the original reasons probably lost in the mists of time.
-For the axle one could say that because the drain plug is virtually flush with the axle casing there is no loss of ground clearance and no chance of the head of the plug getting ripped off or damaged by grounding.
+For the axle one could say that because the drain plug is virtually flush with the casing there is no loss of ground clearance and no chance of the head of the plug getting ripped off or damaged by grounding.
 So why do the gearbox and sump have protruding heads?
 And having decided to have a protruding head, why does the gearbox have a tapered plug with a hex head of smaller diameter than the plug, which means it protrudes further than the sump plug, which has a lower profile, head wider than the threaded portion, and less protrusion as a result?
 And why do the axle plugs have to have a square tapered drive hole, which makes it more likely for a tool to slip out than if the drive hole had parallel sides?
-Yes, I know the plug is tapered, but I can't see that having a parallel sided drive hole would make that much difference, and would avoid the need for a special tool with no other uses.
+Yes, I know the plug is tapered, but I can't see that having a parallel-sided drive hole would make any difference, and would avoid the need for a special tool with seven 'heads' you never use.

 And a removal tool is the object of this section.
 For 17 years with Bee, and 14 years with Vee, at least once a year I have been able to remove the level plugs using nothing more than the 1/2" drive of a socket wrench, which admittedly only just fits in to the top of the drive hole, but pressing it in with one hand while I turn it with the other has always done the job.
 However this year I could not shift Vee's to check the level, I must have had two Weetabix or an extra portion of spinach the last time I tightened it.